Salt Water Salt Water — Do Salt Water Pools Get Algae? Prevention & Treatment Guide

 The Reality About Salt Pools and Algae

-Yes, saltwater pools absolutely can get algae, and this is one of the most common misconceptions about salt systems.
+Don't panic — discovering green algae in your saltwater pool doesn't mean your salt system has failed, and clearing it up is usually more straightforward than you think.
 Your saltwater generator creates chlorine through electrolysis, but it's still chlorine doing the sanitizing work.
 If that chlorine level drops below effective ranges, algae will grow just as readily as in any traditional pool.

 The confusion often stems from marketing that positions salt pools as "chemical-free" or "maintenance-free," but the truth is they still require diligent water chemistry management.
 Let me walk you through the key scenarios where algae problems develop and how to address each situation.